Mewatools/mewa/README.md

 ## Contributing

 Mewa is developed openly, and we welcome contributions from the community!
-To get started:

-Please check out our (Contribution Guidelines)(https://mewatools.github.io/mewa/) for more details.
+Please check out our [developers page](https://mewatools.github.io/mewa/) for more details.